by Texas Homesteader ~

 Now you have a slightly-smaller version of the front of the card.

-So you follow the exact same directions for folding, creasing, cutting and BOOM!
+So you follow the exact same directions for drawing the X in the center of the card, folding, creasing, cutting and BOOM!
 There’s the bottom of your box.
 The top should slide on it easily yet snugly.

 Finished Gift Box From Repurposed Christmas Card